 Needing inspiration?
 Visit: https://reallygoodemails.com/

 The consensus is that Monday is the day to avoid launch: The start of the week sees people busy playing catch-up from the weekend and focused on a set to-do list.
 Conversely, the weekends can also see your message easily missed due to people being busy with social and leisure.
-Sending an email between Tuesday and Friday avoids these danger zones and could therefore increase the chance of your message being opened.
+Sending an email between Tuesday and Friday avoids these danger zones and could increase the chance of your email being opened.

-The best approach might be to test a variety of times when sending out other promotional emails, ahead of your Christmas campaign, and glean from those results.
+The best approach might be to test a variety of times when sending out other promotional emails ahead of your Christmas campaign and glean from those results.
 Don’t forget that if your database includes addresses that span many worldwide locations, it also makes sense to segment your entire mailing list and automate send for individual time zone categories.